Shopify/react-native-skia/docs/docs/paint/properties.md

 ## Opacity

 Replaces alpha, leaving RGBA unchanged.
 0 means fully transparent, 1.0 means opaque.
-When setting opacity in a Group component the alpha component of all descending colors will inherit that value.
+When setting opacity in a Group component, the alpha component of all descending colors will inherit that value.

 ```tsx twoslash
 import {Canvas, Circle, Group, Paint} from "@shopify/react-native-skia";